Lutetium-Vanadium/GAMM/README.md

 ## Environment Variables

+If the `HARDWARE_CONCURRENCY` environment variable is set to some number, that is used as the default hardware concurrency.
+If the configuration file _does not_ specify a value for `t`, then `HARDWARE_CONCURRENCY` will be used.

 When running the `gamm` binary, if the `MEASURE_LOOP_MM` environment variable is set, then it will also measure the time taken to perform full matrix multiplication using a handwritten unoptimized loop.